 I just want to go home now.
 I don’t want to be a burden on my brother, the paper quoted him as saying.

-Pulukkool is among several other Indians who came to the UAE to seek employment and now eagerly waiting to return home as they are living off the generosity of Good Samaritans with little or no money left with them.
+Pulukkool is among several other Indians who came to the UAE to seek employment and are now eagerly waiting to return home as they live off the generosity of Good Samaritans with little or no money left with them.

 Shaukat Ali, 29, also from Kannoor district in Kerala who also lives with Pulukkool and his brother said had been shortlisted for a job but due to the COVID-19 outbreak, the company put hiring on hold.

 “My visa expires in May end but I see no point in staying here.
-I am embarrassed to live off someone and want to go back, Ali said.
+Ali said that I am embarrassed to live off someone and want to go back.